vavrek/oa-arch/README.md

 Say `Hello Stella` and listen for a response.

-If there is no response, be sure to check your microphone and speaker levels.
+If there is no response, be sure to check your microphone and speaker levels. `mic-test.sh` has been included for convenient recording tests.

-All voice commands and actions can be found in: `minds/stella/config/commands.json`
+Voice commands and actions can be found in: `minds/stella/config/commands.json`

 User specific configuration is located in: `oa.sh`